HarryVid/HarryVid/README.md

 - 👋 Hi, I’m @Vidharth
 - 👀 I’m interested in ...
 Research and Development of Applied Deep Reinforcement Learning in Different Domains, Currently Focusing on Robotics.
 - 🌱 I’m currently learning ...
-Deep Reinforcement Learning, Tensorflow, Pytorch, ROS, Python, Rust, C, C++
+Deep Reinforcement Learning, Tensorflow, Pytorch, ROS, Python
 - 💞️ I’m looking to collaborate on ...
 R&D Projects on Deep Reinforcement Learning
 - 📫 How to reach me ... viju1145@gmail.com